Priodas Pum Mil: Premise

 This series is part of the "Priodas Pum Mil" brand with many elements common to both formats, with the Welsh community at the heart of the series.
-This is an ambitious series where teams of characters from different communities will undertake a building and refurbishment project that will benefit their community or area – a project that will leave a legacy.
-This time they’ll be travelling the length and breadth of Wales trying to create community projects for just five thousand pounds.
+This is a series where teams of characters from different communities will undertake a building and refurbishment project that will benefit their community or area.
+Presenters Trystan Ellis-Morris and Emma Walford will be travelling across Wales trying to create community projects for just five thousand pounds.